eecs493staff/eecs493staff.github.io/docs/a5-artist-search/README.md

 - For "Price", sort results by increasing price.
 - For API results that did not return a Collection Name or Price, they should be sorted as if their Collection Name was "No information provided" and Price was 0.
 - The selected option should be indicated by a distinct background color.
-- Please use Bootstrap’s dropdown (and related classes) for this part.
+- Please use Bootstrap's dropdown (and related classes) for this part.
 Note that different background colors of the options can and should also be achieved using Bootstrap.
 For more info, check out the Hints & Resources section.
 - When multiple genres are selected, the list of results should still be updated by the current sort selection (e.g., collection name or price).
     - In other words, when you select a genre, the sort option should not reset.
 - The sort should automatically reset when you search for a new artist.